KevinvdBurg/xdebuginstaller/README.md

 Follow the following steps:

-1. Go to
+1. Go to:
-    For Windows & Linux: Settings -> Languages & Frameworks -> PHP
+   * For Windows & Linux: Settings -> Languages & Frameworks -> PHP
-    For MAC: Preferences -> Languages & Frameworks -> PHP.
+   * For MAC: Preferences -> Languages & Frameworks -> PHP.
 2. Click the ... behind your interperter.
 3. Click the reload icon, behind the PHP exec path.
 The debug version should now appear.
 4. Now eat a pie